If you want to configure your Agents to connect to BlazeMeter via a Proxy Server on your internal corporate network, here's what you should do:

 - NOTE: You can have a CA bundle also set up with a proxy setup, which is detail here.

-- Copy the docker run command and add the following environment variables (using the same format and data in the variables above) to the command:
+- Copy the docker run command and add the following environment variables (using the same format and data in the variables below, including the case-sensitivity) to the command:

 --env HTTP_PROXY=http://server:portIf you have authentication required for your proxy, then you will need to do the following to pass the username and password: